claireylee/What-tree-is-this-/README.md

 * Standard Library: **___TO-DO___**
 * External: **___TO-DO___**
-> Install all via `pip install -r requirements.txt`.
+> Install all via `pip install -r requirements.txt` once your virtual environment is active.

 **Platform used for development**